vertex-lab/website/content/pricing/_index.md

 {{% steps %}}

 ### Request
 Generate the request, sign it with a `pubkey` and send it to our relay.

 ### Pay

-We deduct credits from the internal `pubkey`'s balance based on the selected `sort` option:
+We deduct credits from the internal `pubkey`'s balance based on the selected [sorting algorithm](/docs/algos).
-- `sort=globalPagerank`: 1 credit
-- `sort=personalizedPagerank`: 10 credits

 ### Response
 Receive the response, and use it in your application

 {{% /steps %}}